deliverr/recruiting-exercises/inventory-allocator/README.md

 ## Improvement for the existing algorithm:

 1. So, if we were to assume that the order in which items were to be purchased, then we can maintain a current shipments list and for next order items give priority to those warehouses already existing in that shipment.
-The pseudo code for that algorithm is (DISCLAIMER: This is super raw. : <br>
+The pseudo code for that algorithm is (DISCLAIMER: This is super raw.
+But, explains my thought process and my in-notebook writing practice for algorithms.
+If you are interested in studying a python version of this improvement, have a look at extra/order_alternative.py from this directory) : <br>
 ```
 -->Iterate through all order_items
 	-->If there are warehouse in the current shipment: